Sett/google-play-api-php/README.md

 google-play-api-php
 ===================

-Google Play API for PHP5
+Non official Google Play API that allows you to access market information, for php